top of page

 Hong Kong Banking Sector Faces Rising Property Loan Risks

 The broader sector's debt pressures have triggered regulatory concern.
 Hong Kong bankers and regulators are signalling growing concern over the city's deepest real estate downturn since the Asian financial crisis.
-In recent months, the de facto central bank has intensified scrutiny of lenders' decisions on distressed loans and has called banks more frequently to gauge their willingness to extend credit lines to even smaller developers.
+In recent months, the de facto central bank has intensified scrutiny of lenders' decisions on distressed loans.
+They have called banks more frequently to gauge their willingness to extend credit lines to even smaller developers.

-Hong Kong's property sector is under intensifying pressure as bond maturities are set to surge by nearly 70% next year amid falling sales and slumping valuations.
+Hong Kong's property sector is under increasing pressure.
+Bond maturities are set to surge by nearly 70% next year amid falling sales and slumping valuations.
 Road King recently became the first city-based developer to default on bond coupons since China's property debt crisis began in 2021.

-Hang Seng Bank reported a HK$2.5 billion charge on Hong Kong commercial real estate in the first half of 2025, up 224% from the previous year, reflecting rising bad loans in the sector.
+Hang Seng Bank reported a HK$2.5 billion charge on Hong Kong commercial real estate in the first half of 2025.
+This is up 224% from the previous year, reflecting rising bad loans in the sector.

 Interest Rate Cuts Support Hong Kong Property Recovery

 The Federal Reserve's monetary easing has provided critical relief for Hong Kong's property market.
-Supported by gradual interest rate cuts and attractive pricing across property sectors, end-user buyers and cash-rich investors continued to seek bottom-fishing opportunities, signaling signs of recovery in Hong Kong's real estate investment sentiment.
-As at December 8, the non-residential investment market for deals exceeding HK$100 million recorded 63 transactions in 2025, with total transaction volume rising 11% year-on-year to HK$34.0 billion.
+Gradual interest rate cuts and attractive pricing across property sectors have supported this trend.
+End-user buyers and cash-rich investors continue to seek bottom-fishing opportunities.
+This signals signs of recovery in Hong Kong's real estate investment sentiment.
+As of December 8, the non-residential investment market for deals exceeding HK$100 million recorded 63 transactions in 2025.
+Total transaction volume rose 11% year-on-year to HK$34.0 billion.

-Sales of new and lived-in homes are supported by the withdrawal of property curbs in February 2024, as well as other favorable measures introduced in the 2024 Policy Address to boost the real estate market.
+Sales of new and lived-in homes are supported by the withdrawal of property curbs in February 2024.
+Other favourable measures introduced in the 2024 Policy Address aim to boost the real estate market.

 Hong Kong Property Market Forecast 2026

 However, uncertainties remain.
-Uncertainties over the new US administration's economic and interest-rate policies have led local investors to adopt a wait-and-see approach to commercial property investments.
-Trade-related tensions would certainly harm Hong Kong's property market.
+Concerns over the new US administration's economic and interest-rate policies have led local investors to adopt a wait-and-see approach to commercial property investments.
+Trade-related tensions could harm Hong Kong's property market.

 The divergence between well-capitalised developers like Sun Hung Kai Properties and highly leveraged ones like New World Development underscores that not all players will emerge from this cycle equally positioned for the recovery ahead.